ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 # Team Building
 The cemetary exercise is time-consuming, but it is also going to be the most common option for deities that can not visit the Drave.
-For both the Drave and the cemetary excercises, you can magnify the effects and expidite the results if you create teams and, force multiply and meditate in unison.
+For both the Drave and the cemetary excercises, you can magnify the effects and expidite the results if you create teams, force multiply and meditate in unison.
 Teach this to as many people as possible and form TEAMS.
 BIG ONES.
 Its easy once you get started.

 For all parties, its good enough if you just want to meditate on the Drave or the cemetary, but if you want to go pro then start by visiting the Drave or the cemetary, go back home and meditate on the Drave or the cemetary, and when you think you're done or just tuckered out, go back to the Drave or the cemetary again.
 Making in-person visits help with the fatigue that meditating for extended periods can cause.